nuxeo/stanbol-temis/README.md

     mvn install -o -DskipTests -PinstallBundle \
         -Dsling.url=http://localhost:8080/system/console

-Alternatively you can build the `stanbol-temis` launcher jar in in the `launcher` subfolder and start it with
+Alternatively you can build the `stanbol-temis` launcher jar in in the `launcher` subfolder and start it with:

-`java -jar stanbol-temis-*.jar`.
+    cd launcher
+    mvn install
+    java -jar target/stanbol-temis-launcher-*.jar -p 8080

 This launcher is configured to use a pre-configured dbpedia index available at: